Can I negotiate financial aid offers?

 Start exploring interests and building strong academic habits early (even in 9th grade), but formal application prep (essays, resumes, etc.) begins in junior year.

-For most students, we recommend applying to approximately 10 colleges.
-This list should strike a balance between reach, target, and safety schools (roughly 3-4 of each).
-Highly accomplished students might consider applying to a higher proportion of reach schools, but every student should balance out their list with colleges of [...]
+Most students succeed with 8 – 12 well-researched schools: 2 – 3 safeties, 3 – 5 matches, and 2 – 3 reaches.
+Highly accomplished students might consider applying to a higher proportion of reach schools, but every student should balance out their list with colleges of varied selectivity.

 Every high school has a different way of calculating grades, which makes it difficult to use GPA as a metric for college admissions.
 Some colleges provide aggregate GPA data for recently admitted students, but this is nowhere near as widely available as test score data.
 Some colleges standardize GPA themselves [...]